wieslawsoltes/Dock/docs/dock-deep-dive.md

 ## Putting it together

 When the user drags a tab or tool the pointer handlers in `DockControl` delegate the event stream to `DockControlState`.
 The state object determines the target area and executes the appropriate operation through `DockManager`.
 The manager calls the factory which updates collections on the dock view models, completing the layout update.

+If you wish to extend this pipeline—for example to implement custom drag restrictions—you can subclass `DockManager` and override its methods before assigning it to the `DockControl` instance.

 For an overview of all guides see the [documentation index](README.md).